Sign-up in November to get 3 months free! Set the stage for a successful 2025. Use discount code EOY24 when signing up

 Standard SMS format vs. non-GSM characters

-So, we distinguish between the standard SMS format that has characters that each count as a single character and the non-GSM characters that count double.
+So, we distinguish between the standard SMS format that has characters that each count as a single character and the non-GSM (Global System for Mobile Communications) characters that count double.
 The important difference is that with the standard characters, the maximum number of characters for a single text message is 160, and for the non-GSM characters, the maximum number of characters is 67.

 @ΔSP0¡P¿p